AsynchronousAI/cobalt/README.md

 ### Extra options
 - `make clean` - Cleans the build folder and object files
+- `vsce package` - Packages the VSCode extension (when your CWD is the VSCode extension folder).
+You shouldnt need to do this because the plugin is in the VSCode marketplace.
 ## Credits
 - Lua (Ljs Starting point)
 - LuaJIT (LjsJIT Starting point)